barryclark/jekyll-now/_posts/2020-09-11-bto-analysis.md

 The high-level summary of the overall approach is as follows: The idea is to leverage on patterns in both the URL structure and the content layout in the respective pages to scrape data.
 Having done that, we would then need to apply some cleaning, possibly with some cross-checks, before producing visualisations in ggplot2.
 The libraries used are tidyverse, rvest, and lubridate.

-One final note - this is my first time webscraping so I may not have implemented it as well as possible, but it also shows that perhaps this isn't as hard as it seems.
+One final note - this is my first time webscraping so I may not have implemented it as well as possible, but I think it also shows that this isn't as hard as it seems.

 ### Webscraping to build the dataset